-At just over $10, this cat tunnel won't break the bank.
+At just over $10, this kitty tunnel won't break the bank.
 The downside?
 It only comes in the one colorway, so if you don't like green Christmas trees, you're out of luck.

-The Prosper tunnel gives cats extra fun by giving them three different tunnels to play in; the Abo Gear Fun Tunnel provides that extra element by just giving them a longer run.
+The Prosper tunnel gives cats extra fun by giving them three different tunnels to play in; this product provides that extra element by just giving them a longer run.
 This is a massive tunnel, at more than four feet long, although it's fully collapsible so storage is no problem.

 It's not just lined with rustling material to make cats go wild, it's also been lined with a darker coloured fabric giving the effect of a cat cave.
 The fabric is a heavy duty plush material which won't snag cats' claws.
 Two separate peepholes will be appreciated by the multi-cat household as delivering plenty of ambush potential.